 - ½ cup oil

 - 1 ⅔ cups all-purpose flour

 - 1 teaspoon ground cinnamon

-- 1/2 cup each chopped nuts & raisins optional
+optional: ½ cup each of chopped nuts & raisins

-In separate bowl, combine the dry ingredients and stir well.
-Gradually add the dry mixture to the pumpkin mixture and mix well.
-Stir in nuts and raisins, if desired.
+- Gradually add the dry mixture to the wet mixture and mix until just combined. **Gently stir in optional ½ cup each of nuts and raisins, if desired.

-- Pour into greased loaf pan and bake 50-60 minutes.
-Cool in pan for 5-10 minutes.
-Remove and place on wire rack to finish cooling.
+- Pour into well greased 9X5 inch loaf pan and bake 50-60 minutes.
+Cool in the pan for 10 minutes.
+Remove the bread from the pan and serve warm or place on a wire rack to finish cooling.

-Can also make into mini-loaves or muffins, just adjust the cooking time to 18-23 minutes.
+- Can also make into mini-loaves or muffins!
+Just bake in a well greased mini loaf pan or muffin pan and adjust the cooking time to 18-23 minutes

 - Store completely cooled leftover bread in a tightly covered container at room temperature for up to 2 days or in the refrigerator for up to 5 days

 - Can freeze bread for up to 3 months in a freezer proof container or bag